Bursitis of the heel is swelling of the fluid-filled sac (bursa) at the back of the heel bone.

 When to Contact a Medical Professional

-Call your health care provider if you have heel pain or symptoms of retrocalcaneal bursitis that do not improve with rest.
+Contact your provider if you have heel pain or symptoms of retrocalcaneal bursitis that do not improve with rest.

 Things you can do to prevent the problem include:

-- Maintain as good flexibility and strength around the ankle to help prevent this condition.
+- Maintain good flexibility and strength around the ankle to help prevent this condition.